ultraq/thymeleaf-layout-dialect/README.md

 The main thing holding you back from proper reuse is the inability to pass HTML elements to your included page.
 That's where `layout:include` comes in.
-It works exactly like `th:include` does, but by specifying and implementing fragments much like with content/decorator page examples, you can create a common structure that can respond to the use case of the page including it.
+It works exactly like `th:include`, but by specifying and implementing fragments much like with content/decorator page examples, you can create a common structure that can respond to the use case of the page including it.

 Here's an updated modal page, made more generic using Thymeleaf and the `layout:fragment` attribute to define a replaceable modal content section:

 	Modal2.html

+	<!DOCTYPE html>
 	<html xmlns="http://www.w3.org/1999/xhtml"
 	  xmlns:th="http://www.thymeleaf.org"
 	  xmlns:layout="http://www.ultraq.net.nz/web/thymeleaf/layout">